Metal toxicity: Welders

-People who work as welders can be exposed to metal fumes because welding uses extremely high heat, which turns the metal into very small airborne particles .These fumes often contain metals like manganese, chromium, nickel, and lead, depending on the materials being welded .Breathing in these particles over time can lead to different health issues, including neurological symptoms associated with manganeseand lung irritation from the fumes.
+People who work as welders can be exposed to metal fumes because welding uses extremely high heat, which turns the metal into very small airborne particles.
+These fumes often contain metals like manganese, chromium, nickel, and lead, depending on the materials being welded.
+Breathing in these particles over time can lead to different health issues, including neurological symptoms associated with manganese and lung irritation from the fumes.
 Stainless steel welding can also create hexavalent chromium, which is a known carcinogen.
-OSHA and NIOSH have both set exposure limits for metals found in welding fumes.
+Exposures to metals are regulated in most countries.
+In the US, the Occupational Safety and Health Administration (OSHA) sets permissible exposure limits for metals found in welding fumes, while the National Institute for Occupational Safety and Health (NIOSH) identifies recommended exposure limits.
 Using some industrial hygiene controls such as local exhaust ventilation, fume extraction systems, respirators, and routine air monitoring can help protect welders from harmful metal exposure.
 Because welding is widely used in construction and manufacturing and many more occupations, controlling metal fumes is essential for maintaining worker health and safety.